EM15/C-UTN/README.md

-Just some code for academic objetives
+Just some code with academic purposes